instructor-ai/instructor/docs/concepts/retrying.md

 Before we begin, we'll use a simple example of a validator.
 One that checks that the name is in all caps.
 While we could obviously prompt that we want the name in all caps, this serves as an example of how we can build in additional logic without changing our prompts.

-To use simple retry, we just need to set `max_retries`` as an integer.
-In this example.

 ```python
 from typing import Annotated
 from pydantic import AfterValidator, BaseModel